 - Interaction intervals: Is the CRM helping you keep customer relationships fresh?

-- Speed of response: Are customer service representatives responding faster with better information?
+- Speed of customer support team response: Are customer support reps responding faster with better information?

 - Fulfillment: Measure whether the CRM is helping you complete post-sales operations faster.